Jaymon/vagrant-bootstrap/README.md

 # Vagrant Bootstrap

-This is just a handy script that removes the tedium of building a new Vagrant Ubuntu base box.
-It is based off a `postinstall.sh` script I found in one of the baseboxes back in the day.
-We've used this to build Ubuntu 14.04 boxes.
+These are just some handy scripts that remove the tedium of building new Vagrant Ubuntu base boxes.
+They are inspired and based off a `postinstall.sh` script I found in one of the baseboxes back in the day.
+We've used this to build Ubuntu 12.04 and 14.04 boxes.

 ## Create the box